rafaqz/Rasters.jl/README.md

   `AbstractRasterStack`, and `AbstrackRasterSeries` as black boxes.
   - The data could hold GeoTiff or NetCDF files, `Array`s in memory or `CuArray`s on the GPU - they will all behave in the same way.
-  - `AbstractRasterStack` can be a Netcdf or HDF5 file, or a `NamedTuple` of `GDALarray` holding `.tif` files, or all `Raster` in memory.
+  - `RasterStack` can be backed by a Netcdf or HDF5 file, or a `NamedTuple` of `Raster` holding `.tif` files, or all `Raster` in memory.
   - Users do not have to deal with the specifics of spatial file types.
-- For `Projected` mode you can index with any projection by setting the `mappedcrs` keyword on construction.
+- `Projected` lookups can by indexed with any projection by setting the `mappedcrs` keyword on construction.
 You don't need to know the underlying projection, the conversion is handled automatically.
 This means lat/lon `EPSG(4326)` can be used across all sources seamlessly if you need that.